1.2 Eligibility, Training & Background Screening

 - FBI — national criminal history

-Pillar 3: Chapter 435 Disqualifying Offenses
+Chapter 435 Disqualifying Offenses

-A disqualifying record does not always end the path: AHCA controls an exemption from disqualification review.
-The exam point to remember is that the agency — not the candidate or the employer — decides whether an exemption is granted.
-Candidates with any criminal history should pursue the screening and any exemption review early, not after they have already paid for and passed the exam.
+Chapter 435, Florida Statutes (with Section 408.809) lists offenses that disqualify a person from positions of trust with vulnerable populations — abuse, neglect, exploitation of a vulnerable adult or child, sexual offenses, and certain theft or violent crimes.
+A disqualifying record does not always end the path: the Board controls an exemption from disqualification review.
+The exam point to remember is that the Board — not the candidate or the employer — decides whether an exemption is granted.
+Anyone with a criminal history should start screening and any exemption review early, not after paying for and passing the exam.

 What does Florida's Level 2 background screening include?